adobe/web-platform-zoo/README.md

 ## TODO

 * Finish implementing the todomvc tests
+* How to test closed shadow DOM with Playwright?
 * Flesh out the minimal template tests, including no-JS variant
 * Publish only if the Playwright tests succeed